 Having a proper understanding of your prospects will not only enable your school to create relevant ads – you’ll also know who to target.

 Defining your intended audience is the foundation of any successful paid advertising campaign: if you’re not reaching the right students, your ad spend is for naught.
 But how you target your prospects depends on the ad platforms you use.

 Generally speaking, there are two main advertising streams, social media and search engines, and each offers different targeting options.
-If you create social media ads, you’ll be able to define your audience based on a variety of demographic and psychographic characteristics.
+If you create social media ads, you’ll be able to define your audience based on a variety of demographic and psychographic characteristics, including behaviour, connections, interests and location.
 Search engine targeting, in contrast, allows for some level of demographic targeting, but is largely based on the keywords that prospects use when searching.

 When it comes to social media ads, your detailed personas will really come in handy.
 Think about how old your target audience is, where they’re located, and what their interests are.
 If their education decisions are influenced by people like parents and high school counsellors, perhaps it would be worthwhile for your school to target them, as well.
 Many social media platforms allow you to target users based on age, location, interest, education, field of study, job title, and countless other characteristics.

 Example: This Facebook ad for an esthetician school appears only to women with a passion for beauty.
 Note how they excluded those who already have a postsecondary degree.

 While search engine demographic targeting is not as specific as social media, there are still some ways to refine your paid advertising efforts to reach the right students.

 Location is one of the main targeting factors when it comes to search engine ads as the search results each user sees vary based on their location.
 Depending on whether you’d like to reach local or international students, or want to target prospects in a specific region, you can specify your ad location accordingly.